 Senator Grant Mitchell has had careers in the public service, business and

 politics in Alberta.
-He was appointed to the Senate in 2005 and sits as a
+He was appointed to the Senate in 2005.

 He received a Master of Arts in Political Studies from Queen’s University in

 1976 and a Bachelor of Arts (Honours) in Political Science from the University

 of Alberta in 1973.
 He obtained his Chartered Financial Analyst designation in

 From 1994 to 1998 Senator Mitchell was leader of Alberta’s official